arzuuyar/pbvs_schrodinger/README.md

 The Pharmit searches for your query in large compound databases, and provides an "sdf" file that you can download to your computer.
 (The file would probably be a zipped sdf file.
 You do not need to unzip that file since the Schrödinger software can read also zipped sdf files).

 ## 2. Converting "sdf" files into "mae" files
-- First, we need to log in HPCC and set environmental variables in home folder.
+- First, we need to log in HPCC and ask for 1 node with 28 processors in HPCC:

+`qsub -I -l nodes=1:ppn=28 -l walltime=168:00:00 -l mem=256gb`

+- Set environmental variables in your home folder.
 Please enter below commands:

 `module load schrodinger`

 `export schrodinger=/opt/software/modulefiles/binaries/schrodinger/suite2016-2.lua`

-- Ask for 1 node with 28 processors in HPCC:

-`qsub -I -l nodes=1:ppn=28 -l walltime=168:00:00 -l mem=256gb`

 - Make your all shell scripts executable using the command: